perceptrons-vnit/perceptrons-Trend_Predication/README.md

 Our model detects the latest trends in the market to help the user make the right choice.
 It would serve as each individual’s own personal, low budget stylist.

-The Virtual Trial Room will provide an easy and pleasant experience for any user.
-## Procedure
 ### Trend Prediction
 1. The first step includes collecting images from the popular social media site - Instagram.